-The growing appetite for cosmetic enhancement shows no sign of abating.
+The growing appetite for cosmetic surgery and enhancement shows no sign of abating.
 Procedures such as facelifts, tummy tucks, liposuction, breast augmentation/reduction and rhinoplasty have been around for so long that their use has been normalised.
-New procedures such as Botox and cosmetic fillers are now becoming mainstream in an industry which appears to show no sign of slowing.
+Procedures such as Botox and cosmetic fillers are now becoming mainstream in an industry which appears to show no sign of slowing.

 Cosmetic surgeon or plastic surgeon?

 The difference in qualifications between cosmetic and plastic surgeons is poorly understood by members of the public and the two appear to be used interchangeably in the media.
 However, the difference in qualifications is significant.

 Importantly, the Medical Board of Australia does not recognise cosmetic surgery as a speciality (unlike plastic surgery).
 Therefore any doctor can call themselves a cosmetic surgeon even though they have no recognised specialist surgical knowledge, training or experience.
 In contrast, plastic and reconstructive surgeons must undergo a significant number of years of postgraduate education, training and examinations to be entitled to apply for specialist registration and to merit the title of plastic surgeon.

 Cosmetic surgeons focus on aesthetic improvements to parts of the body that are functioning well whereas plastic surgeons are often involved in cases requiring medical intervention such as burns, cleft palate, breast reconstructions and hand surgery.

 Further information about the qualifications and work done by plastic surgeons as well as discussion about common myths and misconceptions can be found on the Australian Society of Plastic Surgeons website.